dapr/quickstarts/tutorials/workflow/java/fan-out-fan-in/README.md

     curl --request GET --url http://localhost:8080/output
     ```

-5. The expected serialized output of the workflow is an array with two strings:
+5. The expected serialized output of the workflow is one string (the shortest) from the array.

     ```txt
     "["is"]"